skylaralbers/Looker-Studio-Interactive-Sales-Dashboard/readme.md

 1. Purpose

 This dashboard is designed to provide a flexible, drill-down view into multi-state U.S. sales performance.
-Key functions
+Key functions:

 Filter by region, state, city, category, segment, and number of orders.

-Answer business questions such as “How many orders were there in California in 2019 and what was our profit associated”
+Answer business questions such as: “How many orders were there in California in 2019 and what was our profit associated?”

 Support procurement, sales, and executive teams with actionable metrics.